google/osdfir-infrastructure/charts/osdfir-infrastructure/README.md

 helm repo update
 ```

 To install the chart, specify any release name of your choice.
+For example,
-For example, using `my-release` as the release name, run:
+using `my-release` as the release name, run:

 ```console
 helm install my-release osdfir-charts/osdfir-infrastructure
 ```

 The command deploys OSDFIR Infrastructure on the Kubernetes cluster in the
 default configuration.
-The [Parameters](#parameters) section lists the parameters
-that can be configured during installation.

 ## Configuration and installation details